 - a.
 One (1) on premise, non-illuminated, ground-mounted sign not over six (6) feet in height and not more than sixteen (16) square feet advertising a permitted non-residential use or an authorized special use. - b.
 One (1) on-premise, non-illuminated, ground-mounted sign not more than six (6) feet in height and displayed on a seasonal basis advertising the sale of farm produce to the general public.
 The sign shall not exceed thirty-two (32) square feet in sign area and shall be displayed only during the seasonal period of time which sales occur.
-The sign shall be removed within fourteen (14) days of the closure of the public sales. - c.
-Free standing (pole mounted) signs are not permitted.
+The sign shall be removed within fourteen (14) days of the closure of the public sales.

-808. Residential Zoning Districts (R-1 and R-2 Districts)
+808. Agricultural and Residential Zoning Districts (A and R Districts)